proximax-storage/xpx-chain-devportal-docs/docs/protocol/receipt.md

 id: receipt
 title: Receipt
 ---

 Conditional state changes in the background enable complex transactions.

-For example, a [hash lock](../built-in-features/aggregate-transaction.md#hashlocktransaction) concludes as soon as the [aggregate bonded transaction](../built-in-features/aggregate-transaction.md) is confirmed.
+For example, a [hash lock](../built-in-features/aggregate-transaction.md#hashlocktransaction) concludes as soon as the [aggregate bonded transaction](../built-in-features/aggregate-transaction.md#aggregate-bonded) is confirmed.
 When the locked funds are automatically returned to the account, there is no additional [transaction](./transaction.md) recorded.
 This might appear as a hidden change that increases the [account](../built-in-features/account.md) balance.
 Receipts provide proof for every hidden change.

 The collection of receipts are hashed into a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and linked to a [block](./block.md).
 The block header stores the root hash, which is different from zero when the block has receipts.

 ## Transaction statement

-A [transaction statement](./receipt.md) is a collection of receipts linked with a transaction in a particular block.
+A transaction statement is a collection of receipts linked with a transaction in a particular block.
 Statements can include receipts with the following basic types:

 - **Balance Transfer**: A mosaic transfer was triggered.
 - **Balance Change**: A mosaic credit or debit was triggered.
 - **Artifact Expiry**: An artifact (e.g. [namespace](../built-in-features/namespace.md), [mosaic](../built-in-features/mosaic.md)) expired.

-## Alias resolution
+## Resolution statement

 When a transaction includes an [alias](../built-in-features/namespace.md), a so called [resolution statement](#resolutionstatement) reflects the resolved value for that block: